elonbing/media-tool-kit/plugins/random-blend__video/readme.md

 ## Arguments

 ### Inputs
-`--audio-input-dir="path/to/audio"`
+`--audio-input="path/to/audio"`

 `--vid-input-dir="path/to/video"`

-Both of these are used to input content into the script.
-When audio is imported, only one file will be randomly chosen.
-The amount of videos to blend is variable.
+These arguments are used to input audio or video into the script.
+You can point `--audio-input` to a file or to a directory (where it will select a random file)

 ### Settings
 `--layers="yes"`

+Including this argument will allow you to control video layers in the script. `--layers="no"` will deactivate it.

+If you want to do this, do the following things:

+1. Create a directory (call if whatever you want)
+2. Make three sub-directories called layer-1, layer-2 and layer-3
+3. Link the directory to `output-dir`

+Those three folders correspond to video hierarchy in the layering process, layer-1 being on top.

-Including this argument will allow you to control video layers in the script.
-If this is selected, `--vid-input-dir` should point to a folder with three sub-folders "layer0", "layer1", and "layer2".
+`--vid-input-dir` should point to a folder with three sub-folders "layer0", "layer1", and "layer2".
 The folder can live anywhere, but the names are hard coded to correspond to their position, with "layer0" being the top-most frame.

 `--vid-duration="(x,y)"`